codeframework/Docs/Milos/CreatingASimpleBusinessObject.md

 ## Retrieving Data

-By default, the new business object has the ability to retrieve all fields and all records from the default entity using the GetList?() method.
+By default, the new business object has the ability to retrieve all fields and all records from the default entity using the GetList() method.
 However, this is not likely to be the desired behavior.
 However, you can easily limit the list of fields you would like to retrieve by setting the strDefaultFields property like to:

 ```cs
 DefaultFields = "Product_PK, ProductName";
 ```

 In many cases however, we need the ability to query data in a more organized and filtered fashion.
 For instance, we may want to query all records with a certain product name.
 We could do this by adding a new method.
-That method could either have a brand new name, or it could overload GetList?() with parameter.
+That method could either have a brand new name, or it could overload GetList() with parameter.
 In this example, we will create a new method:

 ```cs
 public DataSet GetListByName(string productName)